rpede/SecureSoftwareDevelopment/assignments/crypto.md

 Hybrid means combining symmetric and asymmetric cryptography like in this exercise.

+### Exercise 5

+Answer the following questions about your solution to exercise 4.

 Is your solution safe from [man-in-the-middle attacks (MITM)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)?
 What will it take to make it resilient against MITM attacks?